Semantic-Org/Semantic-UI/README.md

 # Semantic UI

-Semantic is a highly-themable UI framework with intuitive naming conventions built around common usage.
+Semantic is a UI framework designed for theming and built with conventions from natural languages.

 Key Features
 * 50+ UI elements
 * 3000 + CSS variables
 * 3 Levels of variable inheritance (similar to SublimeText)
 * Built with EM values for responsive design
+* Flexbox friendly

 ## Getting Started